The beauty of forms

 The checklist aspect was driven home to my when I had a job interview where I was asked to demonstrate the acquisition of hard drives in a computer.
 Of course I did not have any of my forms handy so I ran through the process through my head and then demonstrated it to the panel.
 I thought had completed the job pretty well (especially since I had been teaching it a month or two before) when it was pointed out that I had not checked the system clock.
 If I had had my trusty form this would not have happened and I would have made a much better impression in the interview.
 It is this sort of simple oversight that can make the difference between having your evidence admitted for rejected in a criminal case.

-Designing a good form is not simple, I was lucky in my previous job that we had a couple of staff with great attention to detail and good visual design skills.
+Designing a good form is not simple, I was lucky when working with the NSW Police Force to have a couple of collegues with great attention to detail and visual design skills.
 These address the two critical aspects of form design, working out what to include and fitting it all on a page (or two).
 If you are seeking ISO17025 accreditation there are also specific requirements for what must be included on a form.

 When working out what to include one approach is to walk through the process and identify what should be recorded.
 That way you identify items in the order in which they are likely to be recorded.
 As a result the form will flow with your actions and steps are unlikely to be missed.
 As you handle each device think about what needs to be recorded, and how.
 Can you take a photograph of the serial numbers on a hard drive, or should you write it down?
 Do you need a checklist of photos that should be taken?
 Or just a checkbox that the exhibit was photographed?